Dritëro Agolli: Prose attempts

 As a prose writer, Agolli first wrote the novel Commissar Memo (Komisari Memo, Tirana 1970), translated in English as The bronze bust, Tirana 1975.
 Agolli's second novel, The man with the cannon (Njeriu me top, Tirana 1975) translated into English in 1983, takes up the partisan theme from a different angle.

 After these two novels of partisan heroism, Agolli produced his satirical Splendour and fall of comrade Zylo (Shkëlqimi dhe rënja e shokut Zylo, Tirana 1973).
 Comrade Zylo is a well-meaning but incompetent apparatchik, a director of an obscure government cultural affairs department.
 His pathetic vanity, his quixotic fervour, his grotesque public behaviour, his splendour and fall, are all recorded in ironic detail by his hard-working and more astute subordinate and friend Demkë who serves as a neutral observer.
-Comrade Zylo is a universal figure, to be found in any society or age, and critics have been quick to draw parallels ranging from Daniel Defoe and Nikolay Gogol’s Revizor to Franz Kafka and Milan Kundera's Zert.
+Comrade Zylo is a universal figure, to be found in any society or age, and critics have been quick to draw parallels ranging from Daniel Defoe and Nikolay Gogol’s Revizor to Franz Kafka and Milan Kundera's Žert.
 Splendour and fall of comrade Zylo first appeared in 1972 in the Tirana satirical journal Hosteni (The goad) and was published the following year in monograph form.